tlevine/wrist-cracking/paper.md

 temporarily relaxed to some degree.

 ## Physical measurement
-I connected EMG to a wrist flexor and a wrist extensor, varying the combination, and measured the output every centisecond.
+I connected electromyograph (EMG) electrodes to a wrist flexor and a wrist extensor, varying the combination, and measured the output every centisecond.
 I used [this thing]() attached to a [Boarduino]().
-This resulted in the following output, which was streamed to a file.
+This resulted in the following sort of output.

     date,                           extensor_emg, flexor_emg, sync_button_pressed
     2012-11-21 11:20:43.007000000,           123,        123, 0